Al-Fadl ibn Sahl: Family

 Fadl's father Sahl was a Zoroastrian from Kufa, who later converted to Islam and joined the Barmakids.
 At the urging of Barmakid Yahya ibn Khalid, Fadl also converted to Islam, probably in 806, and entered the service of the Caliph Harun al-Rashid and his son al-Ma'mun.

-Fadl realized very early on that after Harun al-Rashid's death, his throne was disputed between his sons, and urged al-Ma'mun, the son of a Persian concubine, to accompany his father on his expedition to Khurasan, to secure a power-base in Iranian lands.
-When the arrived events as accurately as Fadl had predicted it, al-Ma'mun made him his chief adviser, and his right hand during the civil war with his brother al-Amin.
+Fadl realized very early on that after Harun al-Rashid's death, his throne would be disputed between his sons, and urged al-Ma'mun, the son of a Persian concubine, to accompany his father on his expedition to Khurasan, to secure a power-base in Iranian lands.
+When the events unfolded as accurately as Fadl had predicted them, al-Ma'mun made him his chief adviser and right hand during the civil war with his brother al-Amin.

 Political career

 After defeating al-Amin, al-Ma'mun became the new Caliph throughout the eastern Islamic world, primarily the Iranian lands, and Fadl was appointed vizier and Emir of these areas.
 Because of his local role as civil and military leader he received the honorary title of ذو الرئاستين, meaning "the dual leadership of violence".
 In addition, he was rewarded with immense riches and an inheritable estate.
 Fadl's brother, al-Hasan ibn Sahl was also appointed Minister of Finance.

 Even though he emerged victorious during the Fourth Fitna, al-Ma'mun continued to face several revolts and a considerable resistance from the Arab aristocracy, especially in Baghdad and Syria.
 According to the historian al-Azraqi and Ibn Babuya, Fadl led several campaigns in Khurasan and the neighboring areas, and there the local rulers faced decisive defeats, including the Karluk Turks (whose leaders had to flee) and the Kabul Shahi.
 The significance of this victory can hardly be underestimated, since Fadl not only secured the eastern flank of the empire, but also for the influx of new mercenaries and military slaves made for al-Ma'mun's army.

 A significant turning point in the history of the Abbasid Caliphate was the nomination of a Shiite Imam named Ali al-Ridha as al-Ma'mun's successor.
 The appointment of Ali al-Ridha as his successor, the general pro-Shiite attitude of the Caliph and the fact that al-Ma'mun continued reside in the Merv, a prominent city populated by Persians, and not in the Arab heartland of the Caliphate in Iraq, allowed the enemies of the Caliph, he and his consultants were seen as Persophiles and branded as "anti-Arab".
 Fadl was accused of secretly a Shiite takeover of the caliphate and trying to restore the Sasanian Empire.
 According to some sources, Fadl later rejected a large sum of money from the Caliph and resigned from his office to live a quiet and ascetic life.